KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 This will generate a new project named **auth0-mobx-app** in the directory where you ran the command.
 This process is expected to take a few minutes.

-Now that you have generated your project, the ideal thing to do next is to install dependencies that you will need in the course of developing your app.
+Now that you have generated your project, the ideal thing to do next is to install dependencies that you need in the course of developing your app.
 If you’re not in the directory of your MobX app yet, you can use this command to move into the directory:

 ```bash
 cd auth0-mobx-app